laiyii/D-peptide-binder-design/README.md

 ### Docking of the helical scaffolds to the target
 #### Flip the target into D-type
-Before docking, please flip your target to D-type.
+Before docking, please flip your target to D-type, with residue names unchanged.
 Note that input file type should be a pdb file **with hydrogens removed**.
 ```shell
 chmod +x $HSD/docking/mirror_target/mirror_target.sh
 $HSD/docking/mirror_target/mirror_target.sh -i your_input_file.pdb -o your_output_file.pdb